Amiriel01/Etch-a-Sketch/README.md

 ![](images/completedblack.png)
 ![](images/completedcolor.png)

-Features on Page:
+***Features on Page***

-1. Three Buttons for Color Selection: Each button shows the user what color is being used while in use once a user selection is made.
+1. The three color buttons show the user what color is in use after a user selection is made.
-2. Textbox for GridSquare Selection: User chooses the size for the grid squares using an area expression (l*w).
-Users enter one number to be used for both length and width measurements.
+2. The textbox for grid square selection allows the user to choose the size for the grid squares using a hidden area expression (l*w).
+The user enters one number that is used for both length and width measurements.
-3. Grid to Create Drawing: The grid has a click "on" or "off" functionality so the user is not constantly drawing as soon as they reach the grid.
-The mode for drawing or not drawing is shown above the grid for easy visibility.
+3. The grid has a click "on" or "off" functionality so the user is not constantly drawing as soon as they reach the grid.
+The mode for "Drawing" or "Not Drawing" is shown above the grid for easy visibility.
-4. Reset Button: The reset button refreshes the page so the user will not have to change their previous drawing selections before beginning a fresh drawing.
+4. The reset button refreshes the page so the user will not have to change their previous drawing selections before beginning a fresh drawing.

-Credits:
+***Credits***

 Background Image: dreamstime (Royalty-Free Stock Photo)